-Election Committee
+Election committees

-Three Election Committees have been established in accordance with SpareBank 1 SMN's articles of association.
-An Election Committee has also been established for employees' election of Supervisory Board members.
+Three election committees have been established in accordance with SpareBank 1 SMN's articles of association.
+An election committee has also been established for employees' election of supervisory board members.

-Election Committee for the Supervisory Board
+Election committee for the supervisory board

-The Supervisory Board appoints an Election Committee from among the members of the Supervisory Board.
-The Election Committee comprises four members and four alternates.
-The committee comprises one representative from, respectively, each of the following: the ECC holders, the depositors, public appointees and the employees in addition to one alternate from each group.
-The ECC holders' representative on the Election Committee must be a member of the Election Committee for ECC holders' election of Supervisory Board members.
+The supervisory board appoints an election committee from among the members of the supervisory board.
+The election committee comprises four members and four alternates.
+The committee comprises one representative from each of the following: the EC holders, the depositors, public appointees and the employees in addition to one alternate from each group.
+The EC holders' representative on the election committee must be a member of the election committee for EC holders' election of supervisory board members.

 In connection with the elections the committee gives due attention to a composition based on competence and gender.
-The committee's task is to prepare the election of the chair and deputy chair of the Supervisory Board, the chair, deputy chair and other members and alternates of the Bank's Board of Directors and Control Committee, and members and alternates of the Election Committee for the Supervisory Board.
-The Election Committee is also charged with reviewing and recommending any changes to the fee structure for the Bank's elected officers.
+The committee's task is to prepare the election of the chair and deputy chair of the supervisory board, the chair, deputy chair and other members and alternates of the Bank's board of directors and control committee, and members and alternates of the election committee for the supervisory board.
+The election committee is also charged with reviewing and recommending any changes to the fee structure for the Bank's elected officers.

-Election Committee for depositors' election of Supervisory Board members
+Election committee for depositors' election of supervisory board members

-The depositor-elected members of the Supervisory Board appoint a separate Election Committee comprising three members and three alternates, with one member and one alternate from each of the three election districts.
-This Election Committee prepares the depositors' election of members and alternates to the Bank's Supervisory Board, and members and alternates to the Election Committee for depositors' election of Supervisory Board members.
+The depositor-elected members of the supervisory board appoint a separate election committee comprising three members and three alternates, with one member and one alternate from each of the three election districts.
+This election committee prepares the depositors' election of members and alternates to the Bank's supervisory board, and members and alternates to the election committee for depositors' election of supervisory board members.

-Election Committee for ECC holders' election of Supervisory Board members
+Election committee for EC holders' election of supervisory board members

-The ECC holders appoint an Election Committee at an ECC holders' meeting.
-The Election Committee has three members and two alternates.
-At least one of the members and one of the alternates must be members of the Supervisory Board.
-The Election Committee prepares the ECC holders' election of Supervisory Board members and alternates and the election of members and alternates to the Election Committee for ECC holders' election of Supervisory Board members.
+The EC holders appoint an election committee at an EC holders' meeting.
+The election committee has three members and two alternates.
+At least one of the members and one of the alternates must be members of the supervisory board.
+The election committee prepares the EC holders' election of supervisory board members and alternates and the election of members and alternates to the election committee for EC holders' election of supervisory board members.

-Election Committee for employees' election of Supervisory Board members
+Election committee for employees' election of supervisory board members

-According to the Savings banks Act this election is organised by an election board with representatives appointed by the Board of Directors.
-The Election Board comprises at least three members and both the management and the employees are represented.
+According to the Savings banks Act this election shall be organised by an election board with representatives appointed by the board of directors.
+The election board comprises at least three members and both the management and the employees shall be represented.

-Deviations from point 7 of the Code of Practice: All members of the Election Committee for the Supervisory Board are appointed from among the Groups represented on the Supervisory Board, in accordance with regulations on Election Committees at savings banks.
-Thus far consideration has not been given to enlarging the committee with a member who is not a member of the Supervisory Board.
-As of 31 December 2011 the supervisory board has not established further guidelines for the Election Committee beyond what is set forth in law, regulations and articles of association.
+Deviations from point 7 of the Code of Practice: All members of the election committee for the supervisory board are appointed from among the groups represented on the supervisory board, in accordance with Regulations on election committees at savings banks.
+Thus far consideration has not been given to enlarging the committee with a member who is not a member of the supervisory board.
+As of 31 December 2012 the supervisory board has not established further guidelines for the election committee beyond what is set forth in law, regulations and articles of association.

-Supervisory Board and Board of Directors, composition and independence
+Supervisory board and board of directors, composition and independence